netzkontrast/mdflow/instructions/CHECK_ACTIONS.md

 interactive: true
 ---

-Analyze the GitHub Actions output above.
+Check GitHub Actions status.
 Tell me:
 1. Are there any failed runs?
 If so, what failed?
 2. What's the overall health of the CI pipeline?
 3. Any runs currently in progress?